technomancy/bussard/manual.md

 Your targeting indicator will turn light green when you are within range of a station that allows logins.

-Sessions are initiated using the ssh() function, which will log you into the currently-targeted planet or station with the provided username and password if you are within communications range.
+Sessions are initiated using `ctrl-s`, which will prompt for a username and password and log you into the currently-targeted planet or station if you are within communications range.
 While you are logged in and stay within range, the port can send automated loaders to your ship to transfer cargo and passengers.

 Most stations allow limited access via a "guest" account with an empty password, which is the default if no username and password are provided.
-Files on guest accounts are wiped upon logout.
+Files on guest accounts are wiped upon logging out.
 Once you are logged in as a guest, you may have the option to purchase an account on that station or planet's computer system, which will grant you access to the rest of the services as well as persistent file storage.
 Please note that attempting to access accounts of others is strictly forbidden by interstellar law.

 Services offered on stations vary by location, but most stations at least offer to buy and sell cargo.
 The cargo program takes list,